gaurav-bhadane/Diabetes_Predicton/README.md

 ## Project Overview

 The goal of this project is to create a predictive model that can classify whether a person has diabetes based on various medical parameters.
-The Logistic Regression algorithm is used due to its effectiveness in binary classification problems.
+The Support Vector Classifier algorithm is used due to its effectiveness in binary classification problems.

 ## Dataset